 Right now, centers using HBOT in the civilian sector are located in urban areas, near large teaching or research hospitals.
 HBOT equipment can be costly and requires trained medical staff, but we need to compare that to the cost of a lifetime of expensive pharmaceuticals that in some cases, mask the source of the problem.

-I’m not suggesting that HBOT Therapy is for every case, because it isn’t.
+I’m not suggesting that HBOT Therapy is for every case because it isn’t.
 But at the very least, I think we need to raise awareness of HBOT therapy as a possible mode of treatment for veterans who have returned from Iraq and Afghanistan with visible and invisible wounds.
 Don’t we owe them that?
 If you agree, call your representatives and tell them.

-As founder of the National Veterans Foundation, I’ve been working with and advocating for vets since 1970.
+As the founder of the National Veterans Foundation, I’ve been working with and advocating for vets since 1970.
 Our counselors provide information and support to vets and their families.
 If you know of a veteran who needs help, please pass along our number: 888.777.4443.